 Life can come at you fast, and sometimes it can be hard to keep up.
-What the future holds in general nobody can say for sure, but we do know one thing: recognition is more crucial than ever to keep teams cohesive, help engage employees, and encourage people at work amidst uncertain times.
+Nobody can say for sure what the future holds, but we do know one thing: recognition is more crucial than ever to keep teams cohesive, help engage employees, and encourage people at work amidst uncertain times.

-As we’ve worked with our customers over the last year we’ve been tracking some data points that we think are interesting, fun, and informative—and may even help you see employee recognition in a new light for your own company.
+As we’ve worked with our customers over the last year, we’ve been tracking some data points that we think are interesting, fun, and informative—and they may even help you see employee recognition in a new light for your own company.

 Recognition Review 2020

 That’s a lot of gratitude and appreciation going out over the last year—more than double the population of Rhode Island, in fact.
 While this number is huge, there’s still room for improvement.
 Based on the numbers from our platform, the average employee is recognized about 1.5 times a year, and many of those recognitions are for a birthday or service anniversary.
 Those kinds of recognition are great, don’t get us wrong, but recognition should be more than once a year.

 Whoa, nelly.
 2.3 millions users is a lot.
 That’s almost as many albums as Led Zeppelin sold in 1990 with their Led Zeppelin Boxed Set.
 Is it a coincidence that the tracks “Whole Lotta Love,” “Thank You,” “Celebration Day,” and “All My Love” are some of the biggest hits on that set?
 We think not.